Capitulation of Erfurt: Background

 On 8 October, Napoleon's 180,000 troops began crossing the Saxon border through the Franconian Forest.
-His troops formed in a batallion carré (battalion square) made up of three columns of two army corps each, plus the Cavalry Reserve, Imperial Guard, and some Bavarian allies.
+His troops formed in a bataillon carré (battalion square) made up of three columns of two army corps each, plus the Cavalry Reserve, Imperial Guard, and some Bavarian allies.
 On 9 October, the French won the minor Battle of Schleiz.
 The next day, Marshal Jean Lannes' V Corps crushed the division of Prince Louis Ferdinand of Prussia at the Battle of Saalfeld, killing the young prince.

 On 12 October, Napoleon ordered his army to make a left wheel to the west.
 The Prussian generals decided to retreat, using the Saale River to protect their flank.
 Brunswick marched the main army north from Weimar, while Hohenlohe stood on the defensive near Jena as a flank guard.
 Rüchel's orders were to stay at Weimar until Saxe-Weimar returned with his division.
 The double Battle of Jena-Auerstedt occurred on 14 October as Napoleon attacked Hohenlohe while Brunswick ran into Marshal Louis Davout's III Corps.
 The troops of Brunswick, Hohenlohe, and Rüchel were driven in rout from the two battlefields.
 Brunswick's army lost 13,000 men and its commander was mortally wounded.
 Hohenlohe and Rüchel suffered as many as 25,000 casualties.

 At 5:00 AM on 15 October, Napoleon began issuing orders to exploit his tremendous victory at Jena.
 He heard about Marshal Louis Davout's triumph at Auerstedt four hours later.
 Murat's Cavalry Reserve was split, with half directed to advance west to Erfurt and half northwest to Buttelstedt.
 Napoleon sent Marshal Michel Ney's VI Corps toward Erfurt to back up Murat's horsemen, and ordered Marshal Nicolas Soult's IV Corps to Buttelstedt.
 The emperor instructed Marshal Jean-Baptiste Bernadotte's untouched I Corps to march to Bad Bibra north of Auerstedt so that he could prevent the fleeing Prussians from escaping east across the Elbe River.
 In consideration for the troops that had done the hardest fighting on the 14th, he allowed Marshal Jean Lannes' V Corps and Marshal Pierre Augereau's VII Corps to remain near Weimar and Davout's III Corps to march a short distance to Naumburg.